 Only by preventing the acquisition of such power as that held by an American President, or by the supreme leaders of any other monster nation-state, can we hope to avoid mass killing on a scale far greater than any assassin could ever achieve.”

 The paper’s pages have often been ahead of the times in being open to discussion of then-unpopular social issues, and matters of sexual politics, such as homosexuality and feminism.
 And in the case of non-hysterical discussion of paedophilia, most of the world still has to catch up.
-Gail Chester took part in this discussion on the letters page in the 27 June 1975 issue, in response to a report by Roger Moody in the previous issue about a group devoted to counselling paedophiles.
+On 27 June 1975, the PN letters page carried this response to a report by Roger Moody in the previous issue about a group devoted to counselling paedophiles.

 “Does ‘boy’ mean male under the age of consent for homosexual activity, under age for heterosexual activity, or before puberty - and similarly for ‘girl’.
 I do not ask out of prurient curiosity, but because the different answers to these questions have considerable bearing on how I (and other people I have talked to) feel about pedophilia.